- New to Safe Routes to School?

 - To enable and encourage children in grades K-8, including those with disabilities, to walk and bicycle to school;

 - To make bicycling and walking to school a safer and more appealing transportation choice, thereby encouraging a healthy and active lifestyle from an early age;

 - To facilitate the planning, development, and implementation of projects and activities that will improve safety and reduce traffic, fuel consumption, and air pollution in the vicinity of elementary schools.

-Federal funding for Safe Routes to School was re-authorized as part of the surface transportation bill (MAP-21) signed into law in July 2012.
+Federal funding for Safe Routes to School was re-authorized as part of the surface transportation bill (FAST Act) signed into law in December 2015.
 As a result, every state has access to funds to help communities implement infrastructure improvements and noninfrastructure activities to encourage and enable students to safely walk and bike to school.

 Michigan’s SR2S History